Introduction

 An Uninterruptible Power Supply (UPS) sits between the mains power source and servers.
 It ensures they receive a consistent and clean power supply, whilst also protecting them from power surges and failures.
 A surge could damage components within the switch and a failure could interrupt data being transferred between devices, resulting in errors.
 The battery runtime of most UPSs is relatively short - 5 to 15 minutes - but sufficient to bring an auxiliary power source online, or to properly shut down servers and other devices.
 To learn more about correctly sizing a UPS, extended runtime options and connections to your servers please read our dedicated UPS BUYER GUIDE

-Alternatively, if you have any further questions you’d like answering about network switches for your business or organisation, don’t hesitate to call one of our friendly advisors on 01204 474747 or [email protected].
+If you have any further questions about network switches for your business or organisation, don't hesitate to get in touch with one of our friendly advisors.